This document describes optional configuration settings you can use for more control over how your functions are built, deployed, and executed.

 YOUR_BASE_DIRECTORY/netlify/functions.
 You can customize the directory using the Netlify UI or file-based configuration.

-In the Netlify UI, go to Site settings > Functions and enter a path to the directory in your repository where you want to store your functions.
+In the Netlify UI, go toand select Configure.
+In the Functions directory field, enter a path to the directory in your repository where you want to store your functions.

 Alternatively, add the following to